 4. Professional Development for Experienced Science Teachers

 Experienced science teachers are valuable members of high school science programs and are important to retain; however, their science techniques may need updating.
-We recently completed a “Furlough Friday” program and we attracted and trained some of Hawaii’s most experienced science teachers during their days off.
-Using our researchers and high-tech facilities, we trained 20 of Hawaii’s best science teachers and exposed them to some of the most cutting-edge molecular biology research performed in our labs.
+Originally, a “Furlough Friday” program we attracted and trained some of Hawaii’s most experienced science teachers during their days off.
+Using our researchers and high-tech facilities, we have trained 70 of Hawaii’s best science teachers and exposed them to some of the most cutting-edge molecular biology research performed in our labs.
 This created excitement and provided awareness of the CCR to the community.
-Ultimately, we hope this kind of training can improve the science scores among Hawaii’s youth.
+Ultimately, we hope this kind of training can improve the science literacy of Hawaii’s youth.
+Over 200+ teachers have joined us for one-day biomedical exposure events.

 Watch a 30-second video highlight: